Home

 Recreational Use of Property

-We allow the public on the vast majority of the more than 20,000 acres of Green Woodlands property, we have only about 20 acres that we ask the public for our privacy, this area is clearly marked, I am sure you agree that this is a reasonable request.
+We allow the public on the vast majority of Green Woodlands property, we have only about 20 acres that we ask the public for our privacy, this area is clearly marked, I am sure you agree that this is a reasonable request.

 Allowing the public onto our property is always a balancing act.
 We allow many uses of the property but there are some uses that just do not coexist well with our version of connecting to nature.
 We therefore are very strict about not allowing motorized wheeled vehicles onto the property.
 This prohibition includes 4 wheelers, motorcycles, cars, and trucks.
-We also do not allow camping or camp and cooking fires of any kind.
+We also do not allow camping, parking of campers or motor homes or camp fires and grilling of any kind.
 We appreciate your assistance with these requests.

 Cross Country Skiing and Snowshoeing Trails:

-We have approximately 30 kilometers (20 miles) of groomed wilderness cross country ski trails.
+We have approximately 50 kilometers (30 miles) of groomed skate and classic cross country ski trails.
 These trails are groomed by us.
-In the winter we also make available three warming huts to use on various trails.
+In the winter we also make available four warming huts to use on various trails.

 Snowmobile Trails

-We have over 60 miles of snowmobile trails on the property.
-There are three snowmobile clubs that groom trails on Green Woodlands property: Lyme Pinnacle, Baker River and Cardigan Mountain snowmobile clubs.
+We have over 40 miles of snowmobile trails on the property.
+There are two snowmobile clubs that groom trails on Green Woodlands property: Lyme Pinnacle and Cardigan Mountain snowmobile clubs.

 Hiking and Horse Back Riding Trails